simplworld/simpl.world.website/_docs/tutorials/single-player/frontend-leader.md

 We want leaders to be able see the player results.
 You will now update the leader home page so they can.

-Create a presentation component `js/components/PlayerResultRow.js` for displaying one player's results:
+Create a presentational component `js/components/PlayerResultRow.js` for displaying one player's results:

 ```jsx
 import React from 'react';